thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 2. Verify that all ESXi hosts in your VMware farm for ThoughtSpot have been trunked to the VLAN assigned to your ThoughtSpot VMs.
 3. Verify that the console of all ThoughtSpot VMs is accessible in VMware vCenter Server.

-Once done, go to the <a href="http://thoughtspot.com/support-request">ThoughtSpot Support website</a> and use the support ticket for installation tasks.
+After you finish, go to the <a href="http://thoughtspot.com/support-request">ThoughtSpot Support website</a> and use the support ticket for installation tasks.
 If necessary, create a new ticket.

 ## Additional resources
 As you develop your expertise in VMware VM creation, we recommend the following ThoughtSpot U course: